Cuba Villa Clara Province Information

 The heart of the city is the central Parque Vidal.
 The double-wide streets ringing the park are pedestrian-only and often crowded with locals and lovers strolling in leisurely circles.

-Its history dates back to the founding of the Villa, when a square of 1 600 metres was marked out in order to build the Plaza de Armas.
+Its history dates back to the founding of the Villa, when a square of 1 600 meters was marked out in order to build the Plaza de Armas.
 In the area of the present day park, bull fights, equitation competitions, plays and all kinds of games, such as cards and dice, are held.
 Every 15th of July, on the anniversary of the Villa’s founding, the people of Santa Clara celebrate with huge parties in this place, where there were four pine trees and almond trees marking the four cardinal points.
-From being the Plaza de Armas, it later became the Plaza Mayor and afterwards, Plaza Constitucional, until it was remodelled in 187l by order of the Chapter House and renamed Recreation Plaza (Plaza de Recreo).
-Its current name, dates back to the XIX century in honour of the deceased independent Colonel Leoncio Vidal.
+From being the Plaza de Armas, it later became the Plaza Mayor and afterwards, Plaza Constitucional, until it was remodeled in 187l by order of the Chapter House and renamed Recreation Plaza (Plaza de Recreo).
+Its current name, dates back to the XIX century in honor of the deceased independent Colonel Leoncio Vidal.

 Santa Iglesia Catedral Santa Clara de Asís